 A Citizen-Centered Approach

 The strategy is focused on taking a citizen-centered approach, and feedback from local people has pinpointed ‘smart growth’ as the main priority.
-This includes ensuring sound economic development principles, as well as directing investment towards initiatives which promote “sustainability, inclusiveness and livability”, and using technology to enable this.
+This includes ensuring sound economic development principles, as well as directing investment towards initiatives that promote “sustainability, inclusiveness, and livability”, and using technology to enable this.